cciw-uk/data-protection/Amendments to manual.rst

   information about past criminal records that are part of the officer application process.

+* We must respect a set of rights of the "data subjects" (the people the information is about), including the right to access the information and the right to erasure.

-* We must report data breaches to ICO and the "data subjects" (the people the information is about) in certain circumstances.
+* We must report data breaches to ICO and the data subjects in certain circumstances.

 In all of these things, we need to take into account our other responsibilities, and ensure the primacy of the well-being of campers that we look after.